Delta-Academy/othello/README.md

 **The index (0 -> 5) of the column and the index (0 -> 5) of the row to drop your counter into - as a Tuple (row, column).**

 In Othello, sometimes you will have no valid move to take but the game is not finished.
 In this case, you must `return None`.

 If a legal move is available you must play it.
-So only `return None` when no legal move is available.

-If a legal move is available you must play it.
 So only return `None` when no legal move is available.